MissVeronica/um-cover-photo-selection/README.md

 ## UM Settings
 1. UM Settings -> Appearance -> Profile -> "Cover Photo Selection - Photo File extensions"
 2. Enter the Cover Photo extensions comma separated.
-Examples: jpg,jpeg,png
+Examples: jpg,jpeg,png,webp
 3. UM Settings -> Appearance -> Profile -> "Cover Photo Selection - Photo Page Form ID"
 4. Enter the Cover Photos Form ID Number from the UM Forms Page

 ## Cover Photos
 1. The plugin created a folder at the activation  .../wp-content/uploads/ultimatemember/cover-photos/
-2. Prepare your predefined Cover Photos to the right size and format for your Forums Cover Photo Field.
+2. Prepare your predefined Cover Photos to the right size for your Forums Cover Photo Field.
-3. Upload the Cover Photos to the "cover-photos" folder.
+3. Upload the Cover Photos to the "cover-photos" folder with your File Manager or FTP Client or use a WordPress file upload plugin.
 4. Select your Photo filenames depending on the Photo contents.
+5. Make an Update of the Dropdown modal at the UM Forms Builder to include your uploaded Cover Photo collection for users to select.

 ## Updating Cover Photos
-1. If you change by adding or removing any predefined Cover Photos you must make an Update of the dropdown modal at UM Forms to include your updated Photo collection.
+1. If you change by adding or removing any predefined Cover Photos you must make an Update of the Dropdown modal at the UM Forms Builder to include your updated Photo collection.

 ## Test
 1. The Cog Wheel at the Profile Page has an additional Link now: "Cover Photo"